The Charleston Chamber of Commerce and Tourism continues to plan

 Time: Thursday and Friday 1:00 p.m. to 4:00 p.m.

 St. Henry Catholic Church

 304 East Court Street

-A beautiful selection of quilts will be on display at the United Methodist Church.
-Come see what true needlework craftsmanship, symmetry and hand-made beauty are all about!
+A beautiful selection of hand-stitched quilts will be on display at the Clara Drinkwater Newnam Library.
+Come see what true needlework craftsmanship, symmetry, and enduring beauty are all about!